KYB

 • Is this person really who they claim to be?

-Today, most companies ask ONE question, not both.
-Banks and finance providers mostly verify the company (KYB).
-Telecom operators and retailers mostly verify the person (KYC).
-None cross-check them in real-time.
+Banks and financial institutions typically verify the company (KYB).
+Telecom operators and retailers typically verify the person (KYC).

 The result: fraud slips through the cracks.